 DUI Evidence Can Be Challenged

-As a Criminal Defense DUI lawyer, I can take a creative approach to help you achieve the best possible resolution after a DUI arrest
+As a Los Angeles Criminal Defense DUI lawyers, Manshoory Law Group can take a creative approach to help you achieve the best possible resolution after a DUI arrest

-I personally handle each case that comes through my doors and create an effective strategy by analyzing all of the facts surrounding a case, assessing any possible weaknesses and strengths, and explaining all legal options to my clients.
+We personally handle each case that comes through my doors and create an effective strategy by analyzing all of the facts surrounding a case, assessing any possible weaknesses and strengths, and explaining all legal options to my clients.
 It is this forward-thinking approach that enables me to achieve positive results and keeps clients satisfied!
 If you are ready to fight your DUI allegations, do not hesitate a moment longer.
-Contact my firm today for your free consultation (877) 977-7750.
+Contact us today for your free consultation (877) 977-7750.